scaleoutsean/eseries-perf-analyzer/kubernetes/samples/README.md

 .../influxdb/wal/   700
 ```

+I because WAL and Meta aren't large, there isn't much disadvantage in using three separate PVCs, which is the approach taken by the sample YAML files.

 ### Other configuration, secrets and standing up InfluxDB

 Various configuration options for InfluxDB may be viewed [here](https://docs.influxdata.com/influxdb/v1.8/introduction/install/).

 InfluxDB secrets can be complex or simple depending on needs.
 EPA collector has never used authentication (because it used to runs on the same network as InfluxDB), so we cannot simply create INFLUXDB_USER (that's why it's marked-out) without modifying collector and dbmanager scripts to add authentication.

-If you will run collector and dbmanger as they are, create proper firewall rules for InfluxDB external IP, or run collector(s) and dbmanger in the same namespace.
+If you will run collector and dbmanger as they are, create proper firewall rules for the InfluxDB external IP (to allow only external collectors to connect to it), or run collector(s) and dbmanger in the same namespace.

 `influxdb.yaml` contains service configuration that listens on port 8086/tcp.